g27182818/GCN_homework/README.md

 # Part 3: Naive approximation (1 point)

+The `Naive Aproximation` folder contains a [first approach file](https://github.com/g27182818/GCN_homework/blob/48352d34cf625421610f1a7d0681354c0fd8e7c0/Naive%20approximation/GCN_ogbn_naive.py).
+This file constructs a GNN based on the one proposed on the tutorial.

+Your first task is to add parts of your previous script to load the dataset correctly.
+Once you have done this, you will be able to train and evaluate the network (A final figure with training loss and metrics in train and val will be produced).

+It is important to note that this network **does not work properly**.
+Hence, your task is to understand why this happens.
+To obtain the points you must:

+1. Append the final plot produced by your code in your report.
+2. Add a breakpoint in the final embedings of the nodes (epoch 100) and seek for possible problems in terms of what was explained on class.
+3. Answer: why doesn't this network work properly?
+You can use histograms, simple statistics or other kind of data to support your answer.

 # Part 4: Plain State of the art implementation (1 point)

 # Part 5: Residual implementation (1 point)